sherman-jordan/pf2e-visioner/Actions.md

 The Seek results dialog differs in that the visibility states column changes how the acting token *perceives* the tokens listed, instead of affecting how they are perceived by them.

-In addition, Seek is particularly interesting because in addition to seeking to improve visibility on character tokens, Visioner provides using Seek on Loot Tokens and Hazards with a stealth DC, and even adds properties to hidden walls and doors to allow players to discover them with the sneak action.
+In addition, Seek is particularly interesting because in addition to seeking to improve visibility on character tokens, Visioner provides using Seek on Loot Tokens and Hazards with a stealth DC, and even adds properties to hidden walls and doors to allow players to discover them with the Seek action.

 ## Seeking for Loot and Hazard Tokens
-Any token with a Stealth DC is potentially interactable with the Visioner Sneak interface.
+Any token with a Stealth DC is potentially interactable with the Visioner Seek interface.
 Due to the technical limitations of needing to respect Foundry-Hidden tokens, loot actor tokens and hazards you wish to make discoverable through the action will need to be set up in advance:

 1. Foundry visibility needs to be toggled on
 2. In order to make the tokens not visible to players, Visioner visibility will need to be set to `unobserved` for all player owned tokens